 In the case of fatal injuries being sustained, the deceased victim’s surviving relatives are entitled to make a wrongful death claim in lieu of a personal injury claim.

 Since a personal injury or wrongful death claim is based on civil law, its sole purpose is to compensate the injured party for their various losses.
 Although punitive damages may be sought in certain circumstances, a civil claim is not intended to punish the at-fault party.
-Thus, a personal injury claim is entirely distinct and separate from any criminal case against the at-fault party concerning the same incident.
+Thus, an injury claim is entirely distinct and separate from any criminal case against the at-fault party concerning the same incident.